-As of 2016, there are about 17,500 suburban Park and Ride stalls along the transit network.
+As of 2021, there are more than 13,000 City-owned Park and Ride stalls along the CTrain network.
 Park and Ride is important in that it provides a low cost, flexible alternative for travellers without causing increased traffic congestion in and around the downtown.
 Park and Ride should continue to play a role in serving travel needs to the downtown, at strategic locations, so long as the objectives of transit oriented development are not impeded.
 A portion of parking reduction contributions will be dedicated for Park and Ride use to acknowledge this relationship.
 The per stall reduction contribution to alternative transportation modes in the Centre City and LRT parking will be based on the morning mode split into the downtown excluding auto trips.
 In 2016, 10% of non-auto trips into the downtown were from Park and Ride users.

-6.1.4 DOWNTOWN LONG-STAY VEHICLE PARKING STRATEGY
+5.1.4 DOWNTOWN LONG-STAY VEHICLE PARKING STRATEGY